ingehap/LFP2026/README.md

-# LFP2026 – Bayesian Shifted Gamma-Ray (SGR) Correction
+# BSGR – Bayesian Shifted Gamma-Ray (SGR) Correction

 Python implementations of the Bayesian method for correcting open-hole gamma-ray (GR) logs across casing points (Oughton, Wooff & O'Connor, 2014).
 A copy of the paper is included in `doc/`.